hazelcast/hazelcast-simulator/README.md

 - **`TestContext.stop` to stop all timestep threads**: All timestep threads for a given period on a single worker can be stopped using the `TestContext.stop` method.

-In all cases, the Coordinator will wait for all timestep threads of all workers to complete.
+In all cases, the Simulator will wait for all timestep threads of all workers to complete.
 If a duration has been specified, the test will not run longer than this duration.

-> :books: Use the `coordinator --waitForTestCaseCompletion` command to let Coordinator wait indefinitely.
+> :books: As the nuclear option, you can use the `inventory destroy` command to destroy your environment if you've got a rogue test that won't stop running!

 ### Code Generation